platipodium/vinos/doc/odd/paper.md

 ### The primary agent: boats

 Boats are located at ports, according to the distribution of the German fleet in those ports.
 In the German fleet there are four distinct clusters of small-scale fisheries vessels  that have typical vessel and crew size,  gear and fishing strategy (@Örey2023).
 With those come physical  (speed, length, capacity, engine power) and economic properties (fixed and variable costs).
+Boats have a catch efficiency that tries to model the experience of the individual boat owners.

 Boats go on fishing trips and record the catch and the revenue.
 They internally record the economic balance of their activites and continuously adapt preferences, e.g., for choosing a specific gear.